jonnonz1/nz-statute-book/acts/public/1988/clerk-of-the-house-of-representatives-act-1988.md

 The Clerk of the House of Representatives shall notify the members of the staff of the Office of the Clerk of the House of Representatives of every appointment (other than that of an acting, temporary, or casual employee) made to the staff of that Office.

 ### 22 Review of appointments
-(1) The Clerk of the House of Representatives shall establish, after consultation with the State Services Commission, a procedure for reviewing appointments made under section 18 that are the subject of any complaint by a member of the staff of the Office of the Clerk of the House of Representatives.
+(1) The Clerk of the House of Representatives shall establish a procedure for reviewing appointments made under section 18 that are the subject of any complaint by a member of the staff of the Office of the Clerk of the House of Representatives.
 (2) The procedure shall be approved by the Speaker of the House of Representatives before being established.
-(3) The Clerk of the House of Representatives may from time to time, after consultation with the State Services Commission and with the approval of the Speaker of the House of Representatives, amend or replace any procedure established under this section.
+(3) The Clerk of the House of Representatives may from time to time, with the approval of the Speaker of the House of Representatives, amend or replace any procedure established under this section.

 ### 23 Removal from office
 The Clerk of the House of Representatives may, subject to any conditions of employment included in any award or agreement, remove any employee appointed under section 18 from that employee's office or employment.

 ### 24 Employment principles
-The Clerk of the House of Representatives shall operate a personnel policy that complies with the principle of being a good employer by following, subject to this Act, as closely as possible and as if he or she were the chief executive of a department, the provisions of sections 56 and 58 of the State Sector Act 1988.
+The Clerk of the House of Representatives shall operate a personnel policy that complies with the principle of being a good employer by following, subject to this Act, as closely as possible and as if he or she were the chief executive of a department, the provisions of sections 73 and 74 of the Public Service Act 2020.

 **Employment relations**